SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 The advantage of having external services mocked like is clear - it's the simplest and fastest way to get going when developing CAP services that consume other remote services.

 But the disadvantage is that this is not representative of how the real cross-service communication will happen.
-The mocked service doesn't behave as a real external service, and the communication happens in-process, rather than over HTTP, for example using the OData protocol.
+The mocked service doesn't behave as a real external service, and the communication happens in-process, rather than over HTTP using the OData protocol, for example.

 ## Run the mocked API_BUSINESS_PARTNER service in a separate process